-Confirm Inbound (carrier generated) Inbound (carrier generated)
+Confirm Inbound (carrier Inbound (carrier

+generated) generated)

 Cancel Term

-Cancel for non-payment \checkmark
+Cancel for nonpayment ✓

-Term for non-payment \checkmark
+Term for nonpayment √

-Adjust end date \checkmark \checkmark
+Adjust end date ✓ √

-Effectuate \checkmark
+Effectuate √

-Several business validation rules apply to scenarios where an adjustment to an enrollment's end date is required.
+\Several business validation rules apply to scenarios where an adjustment to an enrollment's end date is required.
 Certain desired outcomes are not feasible with an 834 transaction and will require the initiation of a prior year reconciliation project.
 Examples are shown in the table below.